MobileFirstLLC/extension-cli/guide/index.md

 # Extension CLI

 <p class='page-intro'>Extension CLI is a command-line build tool for developing
-chromium browser extensions fast and in standardized way.
+chromium browser extensions fast and in a standardized way.
 It provides you a systematic way to build, test and document extension projects.</p>

 <img src='https://repository-images.githubusercontent.com/228303750/551b1200-581f-11eb-8d9a-5ddd3b608e7f' alt='extension-cli' width="100%" />